Featured Listing:

 Several quantifiable tests exist that allow scientists, producers, suppliers and end users to be able to test their oils to determine quality and help to ascertain if an oil is pure and of the quality sought after for each particular botanical.

-Gas Chromatography and Mass Spectrometry are two separate tests that are usually both conducted on an oil specimen to identify constituents contained within it.
-Mass Spectrometry assists in identification of the specific constituents measured within Gas Chromatography, so typically, both tests are done together.
+Gas Chromatography is conducted and then either Mass Spectrometry or Flame Ionization Detection are separate tests that are conducted to identify the constituents present in th essential oil.
+Mass Spectrometry or Flame Ionization Detection assists in identification of the specific constituents seperated within Gas Chromatography, so typically, the tests are done together.

 Gas Chromatography